 In most cases, there is some degeneration (aging) of the tendon that weakens it and allows it to tear.
 Sometimes tears occur during falls, sometimes they occur during athletic activities.
-The history of the injury, difficulty walking and the physical exam are important information.
+The history of the injury, level of difficulty walking, and the physical exam are important information.
 X-rays often show the kneecap in an unusual location (too high or too low).
 MRIs may confirm these tears in certain cases.

 Surgical repair is usually recommended.
-This cannot be done arthroscopically as it requires exposure of the tendon to repair it to the kneecap.
+This cannot be done arthroscopically, as it requires exposure of the tendon to repair it to the kneecap.